NejiH/mini-rpg/README.md

-# MINI RPG - Exercic JavaScript, HTML & CSS
+# MINI RPG - Exercice JavaScript, HTML & CSS

 N.B: This project is written in French.